Contact Lens Calculator Logo - CLCalc Splash Screen

 Fc = -10.00 / (1 - (0.012 * -10.00)) = -10.00 / 1.12 ≈ -8.93D

 Tool Method: VC is applied to each main spectacle meridian (sphere, and sphere+cyl) before calculating the target CL cylinder.
+The tool applies this correction for all powers if a vertex distance greater than 0mm is specified.

 • Power Step Rounding (Sphere):